iosonopersia/MK4duoBoards/README.md

 ## Known issues
 ### On Windows
 - This program uses as line separator the UNIX EOL ('\n'), since apparently MK4Duo **boards/ files** and the config files follow the UNIX format (only \n character).
-Opening those file with Notepad on Windows, you will see that Notepad doesn't recognised the EndOfLine properly. **Please don't worry about it, the program will work as expected!**
+If you open config or board files with Notepad on Windows, you will see that Notepad doesn't recognise the EndOfLine properly and show them as a single-line text. **Please don't worry about it, the program will work as expected!**

 ### On Linux
 - After loading data from **boards/ files**, the application window suddenly becomes unresizable.
 It seems like a JavaFX bug, but I'll check my code again and again!